 Instead, if you’re driving there, the best advice we can give you is to get on your way back to Chania early in the day.

 There are two main roads to get to Elafonisi (and of course, to go back to Chania).
-Both are equally narrow and a bit dangerous as in some parts you are practically driving on the edge of very steep cliffs.
+Both are equally narrow and a bit dangerous as in some parts you are practically driving on the edge of cliffs.

 One of these roads crosses the gorge of Topolia, while the other borders the westernmost coast of Crete, passing in front of another famous beach, Falassarna.